|

 Professor of the Moscow University since 1998.
 Professor of the Pushchino University (1993-98).
 Associate Professor of the Moscow Phys.-Tech.
 (1991-95).
 Visiting and Research Professor at the Paris-Sud and New York Universities (1994-95).
 Soros Professor (2001).

-Awarded the State Prize of Russia (1999).
-Awarded the State Stipends for Outstanding Scientists (1994, 1997, 2000) and various Russian and International research grants and awards; the Howard Hughes Medical Institute International Research Scholar (1995-2000, 2001-2005).
+Awarded the Prize for Outstanding Young Scientists of Moscow Region (1980), the State Stipends for Outstanding Scientists (1994, 1997, 2000) and various Russian and International research grants and awards; the Howard Hughes Medical Institute International Research Scholar (1995-2000, 2001-2005, 2006-2010).

 Representative Publications: